Chapter 109:7-1 Medical Examination of Victim of Sexual Assault

-As used in these rules, unless otherwise stated:
+As used in division 109:7 of the Administrative Code, unless otherwise stated:

 (A) "Administrative costs" means expenses incurred in managing the rape crisis trust fund.
 Administrative expenses include, but are not limited to, salaries, benefits, and other expenses incurred in the course of operating the fund.

 (B) "Rape crisis program" means any of the following:

 (1) The nonprofit state sexual assault coalition designated by the center for injury prevention and control of the federal centers for disease control and prevention;

 (2) A victim witness assistance program operated by a prosecuting attorney; or